oaplatform/oap-ws/oap-ws-openapi-ws/README.md

 }
 ```

-- for disabling generation for specific class can be used enabled field within @WsOpenapi annotation
+- use `enabled = false` property to disable OpenAPI output for the specific class

 ```
 @WsOpenapi( enabled = false )